FinnE145/Lang3Extension/README.md

 6. To package the extension as a `.vsix` file, run `vsce package`
 7. Install the `.vsix` file by opening the Extensions view in VS Code, clicking the "..." menu, and selecting "Install from VSIX..."

-Alternatively, you can place the extension folder directly in your VS Code extensions directory:
+If that doesn't work, you can place the extension folder directly in your VS Code extensions directory:
 - **Windows**: `%USERPROFILE%\.vscode\extensions\`
 - **macOS**: `~/.vscode/extensions/`
 - **Linux**: `~/.vscode/extensions/`